mredenti/ModernCMake/slides/episodes/targets.md

 - Your application is built as a collection of targets depending on each other.

-- A target is something that CMake should build (i.e. generate something enabling the building of the target).

 - A target is declared by either `add_executable()` or `add_library()` commands